Puna, Hawaii: Climate

 The climate is a mild tropical climate with abundant rainfall, especially in the northern parts and areas of higher elevation.
 The terrain is characterized by gentle slopes with no defined waterways.
 Although rainfall is occasionally very heavy (one storm in 2003 brought 36 inches (90 cm) of rain in 24 hours), flooding is rare due to the slope and porosity of the volcanic rock.
 The vegetation ranges from rainforest to desert shrub and coastal strand.
 Large areas of native forest are present in the Wao Kele o Puna and Kahauala tracts.

 Places of interest

-Besides visiting the active Kīlauea volcano and the currently active lava flows in the area of Kalapana, another interesting site within the Puna district was the heated tide pools at Ahalanui Beach Park (aka Puʻalaʻa County Park), where spring water was naturally heated through geothermal energy and this mixed with ocean water along the shoreline.
+Besides visiting the active Kīlauea volcano and the formerly active and now cooled lava flows in the area of Kalapana, another interesting site within the Puna district was the heated tide pools at Ahalanui Beach Park (aka Puʻalaʻa County Park), where spring water was naturally heated through geothermal energy and this mixed with ocean water along the shoreline.
 Prior to the eruption in 1960 at Kapoho, the pools were not heated but were cold; in 2018 the park was overrun by lava.